- Kite Level 1: Safety Basics, Getting Ready, Start Kite Flying, Take Off

 - Kite Level 6: Basic Jumps and Carved Jibes, or Transition Jumps

 - Kite Level 7: Rotation or Kiteloop, Grabs, One Foot, Board Off or Railey.

 After the Kite Level 3, a theory test on Basic theoretical kite knowledge is foreseen.

-Below some FAQs related to kitesurfing levels.
+Here below you can find some FAQs related to the kitesurfing levels.